Quick Summary Points

 There is no solid recommendation for higenamine dosage.
 One group has suggested that the maximum safe dose is 24ug/kg bodyweight, or just under 2mg for an 80kg man (9).
 This contrasts with some of the animal studies, in which doses of more than 10mg/kg bodyweight, or 800mg for an 80kg man, have been used without any ill effect.
 A common dose is 20-30mg 2-3 times a day.
 Although there is no evidence for this, it seems to have become consensus.

-Higenamine is most often found in fat burners and pre-workouts.
+Higenamine was most often found in fat burners and pre-workouts.

 Higenamine stacks well with most supplements, although stacking with other beta-2 receptor agonists like synephrine or ephedrine may cause competitive inhibition.
 There is some thought that piperine (or bioperine), an extract from black pepper, may assist in optimising higenamine absorption.